dart-lang/dart-pad/web/example/codelabs/inherited_widget/intro/instructions.md

 require states.

 1. The cart icon needs to store how many items is in the cart.
-2. The product list view needs to store which item is already in cart, and what the search query is.
+2. The product list widget needs to store which item is already in cart, and what the search query is.

 This app is writing poorly without any state management.
 Let's see how we can improve this app!

-Click the next step button to start your journey.